abuszydlik/SQT-notes/lectures-combined.md

 * __Sensitive Equality__ - test code should be as resilient as possible to the implementation details of component under test.
 It may be better to create a method only to facilitate a test instead of relying on sensitive assertions.
 * __Inappropriate assertions__ - assertions should be chosen in such a way that their error messages make it easy to undersand what went wrong.
 Good assertion is legible and as specific as possible.
 * __Mystery Guest__ - tests which rely on external dependencies (guests) should make it explicit to the developer.
 It is necessary to give proper error messages that differentiate between a fail in the expected behaviour and a fail due to a problem in the dependency.

+## Test readability principles
+1. structure
+   * Arrange, Act, and Assert should be followed
+   * clearly separated parts make it easier to see what is happening in the test.
+2. comprehensibility of information
+   * information present in the test should be easy to understand
+   * variables should have descriptive names (when a value isn't important you can call it "any...")
+   * assertions should be as specific as possible (consider AssertJ)
+   * classes with a lot of parameters can be built with a Test Data Builder design pattern (a class that returns itself in methods and supports method chaining)
+   * code should be commented where it is not expressive enough

+## Flaky (erratic) tests
+_Flaky tests_ are tests that sometimes pass and sometimes fail even though the developer hasn't made any changes in underlying production code.
+They have negative impact on the productivity because developers tend to lose confidence in their test suites when faced with presence of flaky tests.
+There are many reasons why a test may be flaky, including for example:
+* dependence on external or shared resources
+* improper timeouts
+* hidden interaction between test methods